Members of ASAN’s Board of Trustees

 Sarah Schneider, ASAN’s Board Chair, works as a graphic designer and new media communications organizer for SEIU.
 She has worked as a labor, community, and political organizer for more than 20 years.
 She is active in many movements for economic justice and disability rights.

 Sarah advises ASAN on communications strategy and designs many of its online and print materials.
 She has also worked with ASAN on organizing training and leadership development in the ACI summer leadership academy.
-She joined the board in 2012 and serves on the Finance and Audit committee.
+She joined the board in 2012.

-Sarah lives in Portland, OR with her husband, sister, and two young sons.
+Sarah lives in Portland, OR with her family.